-The MBA Flexible with a Concentration in Accounting
+The MBA Flexible Program with a Concentration in Accounting

 The MBA with an Accounting concentration is principally concerned with the generation and use of information to aid managers in making financial decisions.
 Expertise in understanding and interpreting accounting information is important in a variety of settings.
 Accounting area electives are designed to provide students with skills in: